avmedvedskiy/DIContainer/README.md

 # Introduction

 Light-weight container for dynamically providing objects with the dependencies they need.
-The library is based on the Service Locator pattern.
 ## Register Mappings to the Container
 ProjectContext - contains container and provide way to bind services via Installers.